StefanoFedeli/StefanoFedeli/README.md

 ### 🙌 Successes
 ##### Data Science
 After a couple of working experiences in the medical industry [in 2019 as Data Analyst](https://www.asst-brianza.it/web/index.php/presidi/ospedale/vimercate) and [in 2021 as Data Scientist](https://www.linkedin.com/posts/activity-6761670952150437888-Fuex).
 I co-founded [Mailo Global](https://mailo.global) with other 4 great people to bring AI into Real-World evidence.
-I later sold my shares to start [GmAnalytics]() to bring Machine Learning in E-Sports.
+I later sold my shares to start [GmAnalytics](https://www.linkedin.com/posts/matteo-ferrini_python-leagueoflegends-streamlit-activity-7201985378185043968-_hTY?utm_source=share&utm_medium=member_desktop) to bring Machine Learning in E-Sports.

 ##### Blockchain
-Having been fooled more than once I started sharing my view and my tips on this far west.
+Having been fooled more than once, I started sharing my view and my tips on this far west.
 Excited for the impact this technology can have.
 I started by being a member of the [Digital Gold Institute](https://dgi.io/full-team/), I moved to Sygnum Bank as a DeFi Engineer, building financial products on blockchain.
-Dedicated to empower professional growth in the field through [KubixLabs](http://kubixlabs.com).
-I'm also publishing my adventure on my [Youtube Channel](https://youtube.com/@ing.crypto)!
-Always happy to help people
+Dedicated to empower professional growth in the field through [mentorship](https://mentorcruise.com/sessions/mentor/stefanofedeli/) and [courses](https://www.udemy.com/user/stefano-fedeli-3/).
+Always happy to help people in the industry!

 ##### Outside Tech
 I love playing football ⚽  and basketball 🏀.